PEOPLE

 Through her work as an architect, researcher and academic over the past two decades, Frances has developed a deep-rooted interest in the conservation of land and buildings – whether they have heritage value, are under-used or redundant, or need adapting to better serve the environment around them.

 Frances is in the process of becoming a RIBA Conservation Registrant, the first step in consolidating her heritage experience by an industry recognised body.
-She’s also a graduate of the AECB Retrofit Coordination CarbonLite course and is on her way to becoming an accredited Retrofit Coordinator.
+She has completed both the RIBA Conservation and Advanced Conservation course and sits on a number of advisory and steering groups for organisations with responsibility for significant heritage assets.

 A Loose Collective

-Crow Architecture is part of a loose collective of architectural and design practices that work together on projects defined by the scale, time or specific expertise required.
+Crow Architecture is part of a loose collective of architectural and design practices that come together as necessary to work on projects defined by the scale, time or the specific expertise required.

-Lane Archtitects, Janie Hinton Architects, Studio Battersby Edgley,
+Lane Architects, Janie Hinton Architects, Studio Battersby Edgley, Evo Architecture,

 A Network of Consultants